By Jeffrey J. Peshut

 According to the World Gold Council, there were 177,200 tonnes of gold stock in existence above the ground at the end of 2013.
 Approximately 3,000 tonnes of new gold is mined each year, an increase in the gold stock of only 1.5% to 2.0% per year.
 East Asia as a whole produces 21 per cent of the total of newly-mined gold.
 (China is the largest single gold-producing country in the world, accounting for around 14 per cent of total production.)
 Latin America produces around 18 per cent of the total, with North America supplying around 15 per cent.
 Around 19 per cent of production comes from Africa and 5 per cent from Central Asia and Eastern Europe.

 On average, 45 to 50% of the gold purchased each year is fabricated into jewelry, 30% to 35% of the gold purchased is acquired for investment purposes, 10% is purchased for manufacturing in technology and 10% is purchased by Central Banks for their reserve portfolios.
+Those involved in the fabrication of gold may be using a metal fabrication tool in order to craft the things that they have in mind.
 During 2013, 2,370 tonnes of gold were purchased for jewelry fabrication (55.7%), 1,069 tonnes were purchased for investment (25.1%), 408 tons were purchased for technology manufacturing (9.6%) and Central Bank net purchases accounted for 409 tonnes (9.6%).
 (See Figure 2.)

 Figure 2: Gold Purchases 2013